dbos-inc/dbos-transact-ts/README.md

 DBOS Transact is a **transactional TypeScript framework** for developing database-backed applications with built-in once-and-only-once code execution.

-You want to build your next database-backed application with DBOS Transact because:
+You want to build your next application with DBOS Transact because:

 - **It's reliable by default**.
 If your workflows are interrupted for any reason, they [will always resume from where they left off](https://docs.dbos.dev/tutorials/workflow-tutorial#reliability-guarantees).
 Reliable message delivery is [built in](https://docs.dbos.dev/tutorials/workflow-communication-tutorial#reliability-guarantees-1).
 Idempotency is [built in](https://docs.dbos.dev/tutorials/idempotency-tutorial).
 - **It's simple**.
 Write your business logic with serverless functions and either [self-host them](https://docs.dbos.dev/tutorials/self-hosting) or [deploy them to DBOS cloud](https://docs.dbos.dev/getting-started/quickstart#deploying-to-dbos-cloud) in minutes.
 Store your data in any PostgreSQL-compatible database&mdash;we'll manage the transactions for you.